 The Lord’s greatest gift to the world is the Eucharist -The sacrifice that makes us whole and by which He is wedding humanity to His Divinity thereby making us divine as the Body of Christ.

 Sacrilege and indifference are verbs for sins committed against the Holy Trinity especially in the Eucharist.
 These are sins against Jesus Christ Himself.

 - Outrages: are acts that arouse fierce anger, shock, or indignation

 - Sacrileges: are violations or injurious treatments of sacred objects dedicated to the worship of God.
-(Attributing a sacred character to a thing is a juridical act, and as such is a function of the governing power of the Church.)

 There are three kinds of sacrilege: sacrilege of person, of place, and of things (real sacrilege).